insure logo

 Most expensive ZIP codes

-The ZIP code 81001 in Colorado has the highest average cost for bundling home and auto insurance, at $7,383.
-See the top 10 most expensive ZIP codes below.
+The most expensive ZIP code in Colorado for home and auto insurance bundling is 81001 at an average rate of $7,383.
+See the 10 most expensive ZIP codes below.

 ZIP codeAverage auto and home after discountAverage difference